zzzprojects/docs/entityframework-extensions.net/pages/articles/improving-performance-of-bulkmerge-with-wherebulkcontains.md

 ## Conclusion

-Our client finally ended up only implementing solution #2.
-He told us he had been pleased and the performance had improved from more than 30 minutes to less than 3 minutes.
+Our client finally ended up only implementing only the solution #1 as the covering index was fast enough for him.
+He told us he had been pleased and the performance had improved from more than 30 minutes to less than 5 minutes.